xiao-mantou/GamingTweaks/README.md

 Advice:

-- [x] Never use any 'tweak tools', it's not worth.
+- [x] Never use any 'tweak tools', it's not worth it.
 - [x] Make always a backup of the current state.
-I recommend [Macrium Reflect](https://www.macrium.com/reflectfree)
+I recommend [Macrium Reflect](https://www.macrium.com/reflectfree).
-- [x] There is no Voodoo - just do it yourself, don't be lazy.
+- [x] There is no Voodoo tweak which magically increases performance like 50% - just do it yourself, don't be lazy.